hansfbaier/adat-usb2-audio-interface/README.md

 ## Status / current limitations
 * enumerates as class compliant audio device on Linux (Windows only with 2 channels)
-* audio output works with glitches (sample rate feedback buggy)
+* audio output works almost glitch free.
+Occasional underruns occur, but they are barely audible.
 * only 48kHz sample rate supported
 * audio input is still a dummy (internally generated signal)
 * integrated USB2 high speed logic analyzer works